WWF Raw (1994 video game): Reception

 On release, Famitsu magazine scored the Mega Drive version of the game a 19 out of 40.
 Quick-Draw McGraw of GamePro gave it a positive review, praising the selection of fighters, variety of moves, lack of slowdown, the sound effects, and the many skill settings.
 He did, however, criticize the fact that all the wrestlers are rendered at the same height, even ones who have drastic height differences in real life.

-Next Generation reviewed the SNES version of the game, rating it three stars out of five, and stated that "there are still many aspects of pro wrestling that none of the WWF games have yet to cover, so why not go after those?"
+Next Generation gave the SNES version of the game three stars out of five and wrote that "there are still many aspects of pro wrestling that none of the WWF games have yet to cover, so why not go after those?"
 Quick-Draw McGraw of GamePro was even more laudatory towards the SNES version, remarking that the controls are more precise and the graphics more detailed than those of the Genesis/Mega Drive version.

 GamePro's Air Hendrix dismissed the 32X version, saying it is identical to the Genesis version aside from some minor graphical improvements.
 The two sports reviewers of Electronic Gaming Monthly agreed, and further criticized that the control is poor and the opponent AI is overly hard to beat on all but the easiest difficulty setting.
 They scored it a 5.75 out of 10.
 Next Generation reviewed the 32X version of the game, rating it two stars out of five.